Writing Dynamics C# Console App With Only Two Dependent Packages

 Dynamics 365 WebAPI Asynchronous Calls

-We no longer need to worry about including JSON files or calling jQuery libraries to make a simple API calls.
-The platform gives us simple methods to do basic CRUD operations.
+Gone are the days of worrying about including JSON files or calling jQuery libraries just to make simple API calls.
+The platform now provides straightforward methods for performing basic CRUD operations.

-Here is a simple example.
-I used the amazing REST Builder tool to generate the code.
-The code searches for an email address and returns the full name of the contact record.
+To illustrate this, here’s a simple example.
+I utilized the fantastic REST Builder tool to generate the code.
+This code searches for an email address and retrieves the full name of the corresponding contact record.

 function FindContactRecord(email) {